President's rule

 In India, President's rule is the suspension of state government and imposition of direct Union government rule in a state.
 Under Article 356 of the Constitution of India, if a state government is unable to function according to Constitutional provisions, the Union government can take direct control of the state machinery.
 Subsequently, executive authority is exercised through the centrally appointed governor, who has the authority to appoint other administrators to assist them.
-The administrators are usually nonpartisan retired civil servants.
+The administrators are usually nonpartisan retired civil servants not native to the state.